Sarah Robb O'Hagan

 Extreme You.
 Step Up.
 Stand Out.
 Kick Ass.
 Repeat.

-Come Back Stronger!
+From Burnout to High Performance: How to Build a Kick-Ass Hybrid Work Culture.
 When Sarah Robb O’Hagan began leading the turnaround of the $5 billion global Gatorade business amid a global recession, she was also preparing to give birth to her third child.
-Largely skipping her maternity leave — the combination of extreme hours and late-night breastfeeding led her to experience an extreme “flameout” that changed her perspective and her approach to work life forever.
-The Gatorade turnaround ended up being a huge success — but it is one she believes would never have happened without the many learnings she had taken from her own setbacks.
-Sarah’s career has taught her innumerable lessons about succeeding in life and business, the most important being this: There is no way to get through life without experiencing adversity — so knowing how to harness the lessons to bounce back stronger is a skill everyone should have.
+Largely skipping her maternity leave, the combination of extreme hours and late-night childcare led her to experience an extreme and painful “burnout” that changed her perspective and her approach to work life forever.

 In this talk, Sarah outlines: